uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

 ---

 ## What problem does this solve?
 Date entry fields are context-specific, and culture dependent.
-With many competing patterns for date formatting, users may become frustrated, confused, and more prone to making mistakes when entering their date of birth or another memorable date if date entry is not optimized for the kind of information being collected.
+With many competing patterns for date formatting, users may become frustrated, confused, and more prone to making mistakes.

 ## When to use this pattern
-Use this pattern when you need to confirm a user's identity by asking for their date of birth or another memorable date.
+Use this pattern when you need a user's date of birth or another memorable date.

 ## What's the solution
 Allowing a user to type a memorable date using three clearly labeled text fields provides the simplest and most inclusive digital experience.
 This is especially helpful when the date is in the past like a date of birth.
-By providing a clearly labeled text input for month, date, and year users will be able to understand what is being asked and not struggle to input the information or question what order the information should be entered in.
+By providing a clearly labeled text input for month, date, and year, users will understand what is being asked and not struggle to input the information or question what order the information should be entered in.

 Mobile device users in particular may benefit from being able to type a year rather than using a scrolling date picker for date of birth or other memorable dates.